Sales and Use Tax

 - The selling price of the vehicle

-- Accessories installed, not included in vehicle price (parts and labor)
+- Accessories installed and not included in the vehicle’s selling price (parts and labor)

 - The labor portion of the Smog Fee